binaryphile/jiff/README.md

    jiff platform --add [platform name]

-If you want the "jiff use auto" task to work with your new platform, you will need to implement detection in ../bash-libs/lib/basics.sh.
+If you want the "jiff use auto" task to work with your new platform, you will need to clone my bash-libs repo and implement your own detection in "../bash-libs/lib/basics.sh".

-Otherwise you can still tell jiff to use the platform by specifying it instead of "auto".
+Otherwise you can still tell jiff to use the platform by specifying it directly instead of "auto".

 ## Bash